jj5/kickass-crypto/README.md

 This library collects some basic telemetry:

-* counters: how many times certain key functions have been called
+* function counters: how many times certain key functions have been called
-* classes: how many times certain key classes have been constructed
+* class counters: how many times certain key classes have been constructed
-* lengths: data lengths of successfully generated ciphertext
+* length counters: counters for data lengths of successfully generated ciphertext

 Call `KickassCrypto::GetTelemetry()` to get the telemetry and `KickassCrypto::ReportTelemetry()` to report it.